-Agent [Agt] The Agent's breathing causes the motion of the Air.
+Agent [Agt] Semantic Type: Sentient The Agent's breathing causes the motion of the Ain.
 Agent is generally the External Argument.

-Semantic Type: Sentient Lee BREATHED the hot desert air.
+Lee BREATHED the hot desert air.

+Air [Air]
-Air [Air] Air is the substance that the Agent causes to move. '''

-Lee BREATHED the hot desert air
+Air is the substance that the Agent causes to move.
+Lee BREATHED the hot desert air.

-Figure 1.
-Partial FN frame definition of the Breathing frame5 and that there are a total of twenty annotated example sentences illustrating this specific realization.
-While some FEs such as Agent, Air, and Circumstances have only one syntactic realization, other FEs such as Depictive, Internal_cause, and Time can have multiple syntactic realizations.
+and that there are a total of twenty annotated example sentences illustrating this specific realization.
+While some FEs such as Agent, Air, and Circumstances have only one syntactic realization, other FEs such as Depictive, Internal\cause, and Time can have multiple syntactic realizations.
 Clicking on the hyper-linked numbers in the FE realization table will display the relevant annotated sentences forming the basis for the information about how FEs are realized syntactically.

 Besides information about how each FE is realized syntactically, each lexical entry also includes a detailed valence table illustrating how combinations of different FEs (so-called Frame Element Configurations) of the same frame are realized syntactically.
 For example, the valence table for to gasp in Figure 3, which is also based on the manually annotated corpus examples, shows a total of 8 different frame element configurations (FECs) with a total of 10 different syntactic realizations.
 A FEC is a combination of different FEs of a frame together with at least one syntactic realization.
-For example, in Figure 3, the second FEC Agent, Air, and Depictive exhibits two distinct syntactic realizations, where the FE Agent is realized as an external noun phrase, the FE Air is syntactically incorporated, and the FE Depictive is realized as either a prepositional phrase headed by in.
+For example, in Figure 3, the second FEC Agent, Air, and Depictive exhibits two distinct syntactic realizations, where the FE Agent is realized as an external noun phrase, the FE Air is syntactically incorporated, and the FE Depictive is realized as either a prepositional phrase headed by as or a prepositional phrase headed by in.